-This Gluten Free Meatloaf is moist and delicious!
+This Gluten Free Dairy Free Meatloaf is moist and delicious!
 Serve with mashed potatoes and green beans for an easy dinner!

 One of the things I find most frustrating about special diets is that you often find yourself sacrificing flavor or texture.

-I mean, is it really too much to ask to be able to eat your favorite foods and them to actually taste like your favorite foods?
+I mean, is it really too much to ask to be able to eat your favorite foods and then to actually taste like your favorite foods?

 And you know, it would be nice to not have to have your “special” dish while everyone else eats the regular version…

-So, when one rule I have when making foods is no matter what it has to taste as good if not identical to the original.
+So, one rule I have when making foods is that no matter what, it has to taste as good, if not identical, to the original.

-This gluten free meatloaf really is as good as my usual meatloaf, it just uses potato flakes instead of breadcrumbs but is in all ways your classic meatloaf.
+This gluten free dairy free meatloaf really is as good as my dairy free meatloaf, it just uses potato flakes instead of breadcrumbs but is in all ways your classic meatloaf.

 They also make for an extremely moist meatloaf because they hold the moisture in the liquid nicely as they rehydrate.